dturvene/ring-buffer/README.md

 A good example of an ADC is the
 [TI ADC12](https://www.ti.com/lit/ug/slau406f/slau406f.pdf)
 which can sample an analog stream at 200K samples per second.
+This device is too fast for many processors to manage and/or requires a huge amount of memory to store the samples.
+However, the samples become stale quickly so a ring buffer that overwrites the oldest sample values with newest ones is a good algorithm to employ.

 Requirements
 ------------